lsmor/template-advent-of-code/README.md

    cd your-new-project
    ```

 4. Optionally, create an `.env` file with your Advent of Code session cookie.
 If you're unsure how to obtain the cookie, check [this guide](https://github.com/wimglenn/advent-of-code-wim/issues/1).
+If you don't create an `.env` file you'll be prompted to provided the cookie.

     ```env
     AOC_SESSION=your-cookie-here